 A day later…

-For the vanilla bean, don’t throw it away.
-Rinse and dried then stored in a container of sugar to make vanilla sugar.
+For the used vanilla bean pod, don’t throw it away.
+Rinse and dried, then stored in a container of sugar to make vanilla sugar.

 Ahh… my vanilla ice-cream is a success!